forcedotcom/packaging/messages/package_version.md

 # createResultIdCannotBeEmpty

-The package version create result ID cannot be undefined when checking for completion.
+The package version create result ID must be defined when checking for completion.